-Controlled slaughter of cattle is continuing from farms under quarantine in the Eastern Cape outbreaks.
-Risk materials are processed or disposed of and only known safe products are released into the local market.
+Controlled slaughter of cattle is ongoing on farms under quarantine.
+A total of 4 215 animals have been slaughtered at designated abattoirs since the onset of the outbreaks in 2024.
+The risk materials are processed or disposed of and only known safe products are released into the local market.
 No meat from affected animals may enter the export market.